As used in this chapter:

 (2) A current, valid certificate issued by the board to provide dialysis care as a dialysis technician.

-(C) "Employer" means any person for whom a licensee or certificate holder works, or may work in the future, or any institution that grants practice privileges enabling a licensee or certificate holder to practice at the institution, while participating in the practice intervention and improvement program.
+(C) "Employer" means any person for whom a participant works, or may work in the future, or any institution that grants practice privileges enabling an individual to practice at the institution, while participating in the practice intervention and improvement program.